Soil: Composition

 A typical soil is about 50% solids (45% mineral and 5% organic matter), and 50% voids (or pores) of which half is occupied by water and half by gas.
 The percent soil mineral and organic content can be treated as a constant (in the short term), while the percent soil water and gas content is considered highly variable whereby a rise in one is simultaneously balanced by a reduction in the other.
 The pore space allows for the infiltration and movement of air and water, both of which are critical for life existing in soil.
-Compaction, a common problem with soils, reduces this space, preventing air and water from reaching plant roots and soil organisms.
+Compaction, a common problem with soils, in particular under heavy machinery traffic, reduces this space, preventing air and water from reaching plant roots and soil organisms.

-Given sufficient time, an undifferentiated soil will evolve a soil profile which consists of two or more layers, referred to as soil horizons.
+Given sufficient time, an undifferentiated soil will evolve a soil profile that consists of two or more layers, referred to as soil horizons.
 These differ in one or more properties such as in their texture, structure, density, porosity, consistency, temperature, color, and reactivity.
-The horizons differ greatly in thickness and generally lack sharp boundaries; their development is dependent on the type of parent material, the processes that modify those parent materials, and the soil-forming factors that influence those processes.
-The biological influences on soil properties are strongest near the surface, though the geochemical influences on soil properties increase with depth.
+The horizons differ greatly in thickness and generally lack sharp boundaries; their development is dependent on the type of parent material, the processes that modify those parent materials (e.g. mineral weathering), and the soil-forming factors that influence those processes.
+The biological influences on soil properties (e.g. bioturbation) are strongest near the surface, while the geochemical influences on soil properties increase with depth.
 Mature soil profiles typically include three basic master horizons: A, B, and C. The solum normally includes the A and B horizons.
 The living component of the soil is largely confined to the solum, and is generally more prominent in the A horizon.
 It has been suggested that the pedon, a column of soil extending vertically from the surface to the underlying parent material and large enough to show the characteristics of all its horizons, could be subdivided in the humipedon (the living part, where most soil organisms are dwelling, corresponding to the humus form), the copedon (in intermediary position, where most weathering of minerals takes place) and the lithopedon (in contact with the subsoil).

 The soil texture is determined by the relative proportions of the individual particles of sand, silt, and clay that make up the soil.
 The interaction of the individual mineral particles with organic matter, water, gases via biotic and abiotic processes causes those particles to flocculate (stick together) to form aggregates or peds.
 Where these aggregates can be identified, a soil can be said to be developed, and can be described further in terms of color, porosity, consistency, reaction (acidity), etc.